Molly Mormon

-Molly Mormon (sometimes abbreviated MoMo) is a term for a popular stereotype of a female member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-A Molly Mormon is thought to be the "perfect Mormon woman"—an attractive and chaste woman whose life revolves around the family and marriage and the social demands of Mormonism, such as bearing multiple children, and who embodies the cheery, chipper, and domesticated female in Latter-day Saint culture.
+Molly Mormon (sometimes abbreviated/stylized as MoMo or MOMO) is a term for a popular stereotype of a female member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+A Molly Mormon is thought to embody the "perfect Mormon woman" an attractive and chaste woman whose life revolves around the family and marriage and the social demands of Mormonism, such as bearing multiple children, and who embodies the cheery, chipper, and domesticated female in Latter-day Saint culture.
 Typically, a Molly Mormon would not dissent against her husband or the priesthood and supports Mormon social and political views unconditionally.
 Peter Priesthood is the male version of the same term, though used somewhat less frequently.
-Many "Molly Mormons" are stereotyped as being consumed by their life within the church, and as gullible and out-of-touch with the reality outside it.
+Many "Molly Mormons" are stereotyped as being gullible, being consumed by their life within the church and hence out-of-touch with the reality outside it.

 These terms are occasionally used in a disparaging way by members of the LDS church to refer to other Mormons who display or promote a traditional interpretation of their understanding of the church's teachings.
 An example of a person that may be labeled this way is one who abstains from drinking caffeinated cola drinks (based on a conservative interpretation of an ambiguity in the Word of Wisdom), will not watch television on Sunday, tells on her 15-year-old friend for dating before age 16, and who insists that others do so as well, perhaps claiming to be "setting an example".
 Abstinence from these behaviors is not required by the church to remain as a member in good standing, but is often preached unofficially as interpretations of church teachings in lessons taught by members of the church's local leadership.